bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/sighash-anyprevout-ephemeral-anchors-and-ln-symmetry-eltoo.md

 Greg: 00:10:13

 That's right.
-So Gloria did some Great work communicating not only what the...she’s done some great talks you should go look up, but also documentation about what are the design decisions of the mempool as today, descriptively.
+So Gloria did some great work communicating not only what the...she’s done some great talks you should go look up, but also documentation about what are the design decisions of the mempool as today, descriptively.
 And then also some prescriptive notions.
 So in the Bitcoin Core repo, you can see that there’s these Markdown files that have a great explanation of why things are the way they are.
 Because when I was interested in mempool policy in 2017 or so, it’s just kind of a spooky science.
 It’s witchcraft a little bit.
 Why is this here?
 Why is this code here?
 Who really knows?
 If I cornered Suhas in a room, I could probably get an answer out of him.
 But systematizing that knowledge and getting it down and communicated to the wider dev community, at least, was very important.
 And that’s what she did.
 So they’re right.
 So that’s the v3 package RBF, which says, I can RBF this parent efficiently.

 Murch: 00:11:05